 - Writing an ST is not a trivial task, and may, especially in low assurance evaluations, be a major part of the total effort expended by the developer and the evaluator in the whole of the evaluation.
 For this reason, it is also possible to write a low assurance ST. - The CC allows the use of a low assurance ST for an EAL 1 evaluation, but not for EAL 2 and up.
 A low-assurance ST may only claim conformance to a low-assurance PP (see Annex B).
-A non-low assurance ST may claim conformance with a low assurance PP. - A low assurance ST has a significantly reduced content compared to a non-low assurance ST: - there is no need to describe the security problem definition (threats, OSPs and assumptions that the TOE must counter, enforce and uphold);

-- there is no need to describe the security objectives for the TOE.
-The security objectives for the operational environment shall still be described; - there is no need to describe the security objectives rationale as there is no security problem definition in the ST; - the security requirements rationale only needs to justify (any) dependencies not being satisfied as there are no security objectives for the TOE in the ST.
+A regular ST (i.e., one with full contents) may claim conformance with a low assurance PP. - A low assurance ST has a significantly reduced content compared to a regular ST: - there is no need to describe the security problem definition; - there is no need to describe the security objectives for the TOE.
+The security objectives for the operational environment must still be described; - there is no need to describe the security objectives rationale as there is no security problem definition in the ST; - the security requirements rationale only needs to justify (any) dependencies not being satisfied as there are no security objectives for the TOE in the ST.

-353 All that remains are:
+- 411 All that remains are:

-- the references to TOE and ST
+- a) the references to TOE and ST:

-- the conformance claim
+- b) a conformance claim;

-- the various narrative descriptions
+- c) the various narrative descriptions;

-- 1. the TOE overview
+- 1. the TOE overview;

-- 2. the TOE description
+- 2. the TOE description;

-- 3. the TOE summary specification
+- 3. the TOE summary specification.

-- the security objectives for the operational environment
+- d) security objectives for the operational environment;

-- the SFRs and the SARs (including the extended components definition) and the security requirements rationale (only if the dependencies are not satisfied).
+- e) the SFRs and the SARs (including the extended components definition) and the security requirements rationale (only if the dependencies are not satisfied).

-- The reduced content of a low assurance ST is shown in Figure 8.
+- The reduced content of a low assurance ST is shown in Figure 9.

-Figure 8 - Contents of a Low Assurance Security Target
+Figure 9 - Contents of a Low Assurance Security Target